angusmaccuish/FRTB/MAR21.md

 4. Vega GIRR: within each currency, the GIRR vega risk factors are the implied volatilities of options that reference GIRR-sensitive underlyings; as defined along two dimensions:
    ^[For example, an option with a forward starting cap, lasting 12 months, consists of four consecutive caplets on USD three-month Libor.
 There are four (independent) options, with option expiry dates in 12, 15, 18 and 21 months.
 These options are all on underlying USD three-month Libor; the underlying always matures three months after the option expiry date (its residual maturity being three months).
-Therefore, the implied volatilities for a regular forward starting cap, which would start in one year and last for 12 months should be defined along the following two dimensions: (i) the maturity of the option’s individual components (caplets) - 12, 15, 18 and 21 months; and (ii) the residual maturity of the underlying of the option - three months.]
+Therefore, the implied volatilities for a regular forward starting cap, which would start in one year and last for 12 months should be defined along the following two dimensions: (i) the maturity of the option's individual components (caplets) - 12, 15, 18 and 21 months; and (ii) the residual maturity of the underlying of the option - three months.]

     * The maturity of the option: the implied volatility of the option as mapped to one or several of the following maturity tenors: 0.5 years, 1 year, 3 years, 5 years and 10 years.